Scott M. Brown

 Family Law

 At Scott M. Brown and Associates, success in the courtroom is not something that’s taken lightly.
-Whether it’s a matter of family law, including high-asset divorce and complex child custody battles, criminal law, probate and wills, or personal injury, Scott M. Brown and his team are steadfast in their commitment to achieving the best possible outcome for their every client.
+Whether it’s a matter of family law, including high-asset divorce and complex child custody battles, criminal law or personal injury, Scott M. Brown and his team are steadfast in their commitment to achieving the best possible outcome for their every client.
 “Our number-one goal is to help our clients achieve success with their legal problems,” says Brown, who’s board certified as a family law specialist through the Texas Board of Legal Specialization, a distinction held by less than one percent of the attorneys in Texas.
-A 2016 Texas Super Lawyer, Brown also holds the highest possible Avvo rating.
+A 2016-2018 Texas Super Lawyer®, Brown also holds the highest possible Avvo rating.

 Scott M. Brown & Associates